lz101010/RealtimeRaytracing/README.md

 For NVIDIA-cards this is usually already installed with the driver.
 Also make sure JRE 6 is installed.

+Grab the data-folder and put the executable Jar-file Realtime_Raytracing.jar in the same location.

 For Windows:
-Grab the executable Jar-file Realtime_Raytracing.jar and double click on it.
+Double click and you're good to go.

 For Linux: